GriceTurrble/recipes.riceprower.com/docs/recipes/red_wine_pot_roast.md

     !!! ingredients
         **Using:** 1 yellow onion, quartered; 4 cloves garlic, whole; 2 cups carrots; 3 sprigs fresh rosemary; 2 bay leaves.

-8. Cover and cook in the oven for 3-4 hours or until fork-tender.
+8. Cover the pot first with aluminum foil, then a tight-fitting pot lid, to keep in as much moisture as possible.
+Place the sealed pot in the oven and cook for 3-4 hours until fork tender.
+Allow to rest for at least 15 minutes before serving to allow for proper cooling.